-Once upon a time I thought that science was a beautiful, pristine field full of integrity and truth.
-But with my EquiNatural hat on, as I’ve paid closer attention to feeds over the last decade-plus, I’ve discovered that many of the feed industries' nutrition studies are, well, shall we say, not always 'true' - many producers buy loyalty from a wide range of prominent organisations we believe to be credible and independent sources of advice.
+Once upon a time I thought that science was a beautiful, pristine field full of integrity and truth, but with my EquiNatural hat on, as I’ve paid closer attention to feeds over the last decade-plus, I’ve discovered that many of the feed industries' nutrition studies are, well, shall we say, not always 'true' - many producers buy loyalty from a wide range of prominent organisations we believe to be credible and independent sources of advice.

-Trying to be fair, when products like Coca-Cola were created, it may be that they didn’t know just how much obesity and disease their products would cause, but this is no longer the case.
-Big Food companies are no longer innocent - these days they're active participants.
-Rather than changing or reinventing their products to be less harmful, Big Food manipulates science and distorts the truth.
+Trying to be fair, when products like Coca-Cola were created, it may be that they didn’t know just how much diabesity their products would cause, but this is no longer the case.
+Some BigFood companies are no longer innocent - these days they're active participants.
+Rather than changing or reinventing their products to be less harmful, BigFood has been known to manipulate science and distort the truth.

 So how do we know what’s legit?